 Marine fish are also called diadromous, meaning they spend part of their life in freshwater and partly in freshwater.
 Diadromous fish or:

-Anadromous, spends most of their adult life on the ocean, but returns to freshwater to reproduce, or
+Anadromous spend most of their adult life on the ocean but return to freshwater to reproduce.

 Catadromous, spends most of their adult lives in freshwater but returns to the sea to reproduce.